Artemis II Crew Photographs the Moon, an Eclipse, and Earth From Lunar Orbit

 The Moon's near side, photographed from Orion on April 4, 2026.
 Dark patches are ancient lava flows (maria) unique to this hemisphere.
 The black mark on the far left edge is the Orientale basin -- 600 miles wide, straddling both sides of the Moon.
 NASA.

-The crew captured centered images of the entire basin in a single frame and used zoom lenses to build a broader mosaic of the surrounding terrain.
-These will be the highest-resolution human-taken images of this region ever produced.
+The crew captured centered images of the entire basin in a single frame and used zoom lenses to build a broader mosaic of the surrounding terrain, including Vavilov Crater, Ohm Crater, and the South Pole-Aitken basin.

 The Crew